 The most likely explanation is that they’ve shut everything down ahead of major – and most likely controversial – announcements concerning staffing, market positioning and fleet deployment over the next few months

-Early messaging indicates the new Virgin Australia will be a hybrid carrier carrier attempting to service both the budget leisure and business travel markets, which are anything but compatible.
+Early messaging indicates the new Virgin Australia will be a hybrid carrier carrier attempting to service both the budget leisure and business travel markets.